elves/elvish/PACKAGING.md

 a reproducible one by overriding `src.elv.sh/pkg/buildinfo.Reproducible` to `"true"`.

-Example when building a release version without any patches for Linux or
+Example when building a release version without any patches, on a platform where PIE is applicable:
-Windows:

 ```sh
 go build -buildmode=pie -trimpath \